kevingarabedian/gpt_peer_review/README.md

-# GitHub Pull Request Reviewer
+# GitHub GPT Pull Request Peer Reviewer

 This is a proof of concept project that demonstrates the use of GPT to generate comments for GitHub pull requests.